AUCOHL/Fault/docs/Source/installation.md

 To install Nix, follow OpenLane 2's Nix installation guide at https://openlane2.readthedocs.io/en/stable/getting_started/common/nix_installation/index.html.

-Afterwards, running Fault is simply `nix run github:AUCOHL/Fault`.
-To make the `fault` command available in path, you can
-`nix profile install github:AUCOHL/Fault`.
+Afterwards, to make the `fault` command (and the requisite `nl2bench` tool for using alternative ATPGs) available in PATH, you can simply invoke `nix profile install github:AUCOHL/Fault`.

 ## Docker